vravind1/terraform-provider-sample/README.md

-Sample Terraform Provider for testing
+# Sample Terraform Provider
+Repository to create a custom terraform provider